MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/faq-md-app-guard.md

 Mandatory network isolation CSP policy to deploy WDAG: "EnterpriseCloudResources or (EnterpriseIpRange and EnterpriseNetworkDomainNames)"
 For EnterpriseNetworkDomainNames, there is no mapped CSP policy.

-Windows Defender Application Guard accesses files from a VHD mounted on the host that needs to be written during setup.
+Microsoft Defender Application Guard accesses files from a VHD mounted on the host that needs to be written during setup.
 If an encryption driver prevents a VHD from being mounted or from being written to, WDAG will not work and result in an error message (`0x80070013 ERROR_WRITE_PROTECT`).

 ### Why did Application Guard stop working after I turned off hyperthreading?